lazirpascual/spacestagram-shopify/README.md

 - Like/unlike each image
 - Show loading state while waiting to fetch from the API
 - Retreive shareable links for each image
+- Expand each image card to view image description

 ## ✎ Notes